-- Italy – Packaging intended for end consumers must indicate the material of the packaging and be clearly labeled with appropriate instructions for disposal.
+- Italy – Packaging intended for end consumers must indicate the material of the packaging and be clearly labelled with appropriate instructions for disposal.

-The list is not exhaustive, with many other countries, including Spain, Portugal, Poland, and Germany, expected to introduce compulsory regional labeling requirements in the coming years.
+The list is not exhaustive, with many other countries, including Spain, Portugal, Poland, and Germany, expected to introduce compulsory regional labelling requirements in the coming years.

-In other regions, organizations have emerged to provide voluntary on-pack recycling labels for brands:
+In other regions, organisations have emerged to provide voluntary on-pack recycling labels for brands:

-In a 2020 report into consumer behavior and recycling labels, the Waste and Resources Action Programme in the UK highlighted a number of recommendations on what a potentially ‘best performing’ recycling label might look like, including:
+In a 2020 report into consumer behaviour and recycling labels, the Waste and Resources Action Programme in the UK, highlighted a number of recommendations on what a potentially ‘best performing’ recycling label might look like, including:

-- Placement is key: Labels on the front of the pack have the best chance of influencing consumer behavior.
+- Placement is key: Labels on the front of the pack have the best chance of influencing consumer behaviour.

 - Be directional: Labels should instruct consumers on how to handle the waste.

-- Color code it: Coloured labels have more chance of being noticed.
+- Colour code it: Coloured labels have more chance of being noticed.

 - Be consistent: Brands should work together to provide consistent label placement.